 - If you’re going to cover with foil, make sure it doesn’t touch the beef when cooking because this can cause steaming and overcooking of the roast

-- Remove the roast from the refrigerator 40 minutes prior to cooking and allow it to come to room temperature.
+- Remove the roast from the refrigerator 40 minutes prior to cooking to let it come to room temperature.